 - Routing-based SSRF LABS

 Password reset poisoning

 Attackers can sometimes use the Host header for password reset poisoning attacks.
-To learn more about this technique, and try it for yourself using our LABS, check out the dedicated topic below.

 Web cache poisoning via the Host header

 When probing for potential Host header attacks, you will often come across seemingly vulnerable behavior that isn't directly exploitable.
 For example, you may find that the Host header is reflected in the response markup without HTML-encoding, or even used directly in script imports.
 Reflected, client-side vulnerabilities, such as XSS, are typically not exploitable when they're caused by the Host header.
 There is no way for an attacker to force a victim's browser to issue an incorrect host in a useful manner.